-- a) Study Limits at upstream and downstream boundaries of the flood profiles must be marked, and minor watercourses must be marked with a study limit; - b) Starting and ending chainage should be located where the watercourse enters and leaves the mapping sheet; - c) Notes where topographic mapping does not match surveyed data, if applicable; - d) Street names adjacent to watercourse; and - e) Spills open flood line with a large arrow and marked SPILL.
-Additional effort should however be made to model and map the spill inundation area, rather than simply plotting a large arrow.
-In maps showing contour data, spot elevations will be shown at intersections of all roads, railways, trails, and foot paths, ends of runways, all bridges, culverts, and watercourse crossings, dams, docks, piers, and wharfs, and all water bodies.
+- a) Study Limits at upstream and downstream boundaries of the flood profiles must be marked, and minor watercourses must be marked with a study limit; - b) Starting and ending chainage should be located where the watercourse enters and leaves the mapping sheet; - c) Notes where topographic mapping does not match surveyed data, if applicable; - d) Street names adjacent to watercourse; and - e) Spills Denoted as a "SPILL" and an arrow showing the relative direction of the spill on the map, with additional effort undertaken to model and map the spill inundation area as a component of the flooding hazard, rather than simply plotting a large arrow and an open flood line. - f) In maps showing contour data, spot elevations will be shown at intersections of all roads, railways, trails, and foot paths, ends of runways, all bridges, culverts, and watercourse crossings, dams, docks, piers, and wharfs, and all water bodies.